talicopanda/friendly-guide-to-uoft-cs/README.md

 ## Hackathons

-Hackathons are a great opportunity to 1) Netowork with companies and peers, 2) build a project for your resume and sharpen your technical skills, and 3) have some fun (hopefully).
-If you do well, there are often prizes that can include from cash winnings to company interviews.
+Hackathons are a great opportunity to 1) Network with companies and peers, 2) build a project for your resume and sharpen your technical skills, and 3) have some fun (hopefully).
+If you do well, you have the chance to win prizes, ranging from cash winnings to company interviews.

 ### Where to Find
 - [MLH (Major League Hacking)](https://mlh.io/).
 MLH runs hackathons throughout the year, many of which require no prior experience.
 A notable MLH event is *Hack the North*, which is both run at UofT and is also the largest hackathon in Canada.